ChibiOS/ChibiOS/readme.txt

 *****************************************************************************

 *** Next ***
+- NEW: Added an STM32 WDG "multi" demo.
 - NEW: Added option to copy vectors in RAM on GCC startup for ARMv6-M, ARMv7-M and ARMv8-M-ML.
 - NEW: On STM32WBxx added a check on STM32_LSI_ENABLE required by IWDG.